 How do we overcome these obstacles?
 Why and how should scientists communicate?
 How do we build effective teams, develop efficient lines of communication, and make science a part of every visitor’s experience?

 Second Century Stewardship science communication workshops aim to address these questions.
 We convene teams of researchers and park staff with teachers, communication scholars, journalists, and partners, so participants can build and strengthen relationships, learn from one another, jointly identify audiences and key messages, and develop plans for communication products and programs that align with National Park Service mission and strategies.
 Workshops have three primary goals:

 - Researchers and park staff have knowledge of public attitudes and understanding of science, barriers to communicating park science, and approaches to communication.

 - Second Century Stewardship fellows and other park researchers develop communication skills by creating and implementing communication plans.

 - Communication about #ParkScience strengthens public understanding of the importance of science for parks and society.

-National Park Service Pacific Region, November 18-20, 2019, Monterey, California (2 days) – Planning is underway for a science communication workshop with researchers, resource managers, and interpretive staff from Pacific Region parks.
+Science Communication & Engagement in the National Parks, November 18-20, 2019, Monterey, California (2 days) – A science communication workshop with teams of researchers, resource managers, and interpretive staff from five Pacific Region parks.

 Ecological Society of America, 2019, Louisville, Kentucky (half-day) – We led workshops for researchers on improving communication, incorporating citizen science into research projects, and how to work with citizen science data.
 (Citizen science workshops in collaboration with the Citizen Science Association.)
 Second Century Stewardship Fellows presented the session, “Inclusion is an Imperative in U.S. National Parks.”